htutwaiphyoe/mastering-react-native/frontend-master-v3/README.md

 Import LayoutAnimation and call configureNext just before every time we do a state update that changes a list item.

 [react-native-reanimated](https://docs.swmansion.com/react-native-reanimated/)

+Haptic feedback is the little vibration the phone makes in response to certain actions.
+Using it in the right place at the right time improves the experience of using app.
+The expo-haptics library has several built-in types of vibration from light to heavy.